njit-jerse/specimin/README.md

 * class names always begin with an uppercase letter
 * package names always begin with a lowercase letter

-SpecSlice will likely produce incorrect output if the input program does not follow this convention when the program's full classpath is not provided as a `--jarPath` input.
+TypeSlice will likely produce incorrect output if the input program does not follow this convention when the program's full classpath is not provided as a `--jarPath` input.

 # Input/output examples

-The following examples illustrate the kinds of programs that SpecSlice produces.
-You can find (many) more such examples in SpecSlice's [test suite](https://github.com/kelloggm/specSlice/tree/main/src/test/resources).
+The following examples illustrate the kinds of programs that TypeSlice produces.
+You can find (many) more such examples in TypeSlice's [test suite](https://github.com/kelloggm/specSlice/tree/main/src/test/resources).

 ## A very simple example